Doraemon: Nobita and the Kingdom of Clouds

-Doraemon: Nobita and the Kingdom of Clouds (ドラえもん のび太と雲の王国, Doraemon Nobita to Kumo no Ōkoku), also known as Doraemon and the Kingdom of Clouds, is a feature-length Doraemon film which premiered on March 7, 1992, in Japan, based on the 12th volume of the same name of the Doraemon Long Stories series.
+Doraemon: Nobita and the Kingdom of Clouds (ドラえもん のび太と雲の王国, Doraemon Nobita to Kumo no Ōkoku), also known as Doraemon and the Kingdom of Clouds, is a feature-length Doraemon film that premiered on March 7, 1992 in Japan based on the 12th volume of the same name of the Doraemon Long Stories series.
 It is the 13th Doraemon film.

 Plot

 The film opens with a spaceship warning an old man to leave the island he is staying on with his son and grandson.
 During the night, a flood sinks the majority of the island.
 Later that day, Nobita asks his teacher if Heaven exists in clouds, getting mocked by both his teacher and classmates.
 After attempting to run from home, Doraemon solidifies a cloud to build a kingdom of clouds with the help of robots.
 They later on invite Gian, Suneo and Shizuka to invest for building the castle.
 With most shares from Suneo, they build the kingdom with various facilities of their interests.
 The friends enjoy their respective dreams every day at the Heaven.
 Doraemon also gives Nobita a crown that makes everyone in their cloud obey him, and a Flying Shawl.

 Meanwhile, various areas of Earth covered in nature are reported to have been stolen by a cloud.
 In Africa, a group of illegal poachers also get lifted due to said clouds.
 As the news reaches Nobita, the city cloud hits a mountain.
 Doraemon and Nobita check and find the boy, seen in the beginning who is unconscious while riding a turtle-like creature.
 They cure his fever and put him to rest.
 Before going home, Doraemon adds a Time Handle on the Anywhere Door, allowing it to function like the Time Machine.
 That night, Doraemon researches about animal they encountered earlier, and realizes it is a Glyptodon which had gone extinct 11,000 years earlier.
 The next day, the group learns that the boy disappeared.
 When they're looking for their cloud kingdom, they wind up arriving at a mysterious land inside a cloud.

 They meet Paruparu, a sky-human who explains that they are in the Kingdom of Clouds, a kingdom in the sky is inhabited by humans who resorted to live in the sky.
 Nobita and his friends are stay in a hotel, when they are about to go to bed, Nobita presses a button where they see a mass of clouds heading somewhere which is interrupted by Gurio who tells them they are not supposed to see it.
 They then escape realizing they were locked inside for an unknown reason while escaping they get separated due to a thunderstorm.
 A lightning bolt hits and internally damages Doraemon.
 Gian, Suneo and Shizuka are recaptured by the sky humans while Nobita, his Flying Shawl ruined, looks for Doraemon and learns that he is malfunctioning.